Audiophil15/Projet-GL-IMAC1/README.md

 # projet SDL
-This a student project realised during the French engineering school IMAC.
+This is a student project realised at the French engineering school IMAC, for the second semester.

 ## Prerequisites
 OpenGL